Role and Intelligence

 Published on: 10/5/2025

 There’s a pattern I’ve noticed in myself and in others: people seem to get smarter when they’re in charge.
-And dumber when they’re not.
+And dumber when they’re in a subordinate position.

 It’s subtle but real.
 When you’re a leader, you tend to think more broadly, make better judgments, and operate with more mental clarity.
 But when you’re subordinate to someone — when your job is to follow — your thinking narrows.
 You defer.
 You doubt.
 You second-guess.
 You become cautious with your words and tentative with your ideas.
 And in that caution, you lose intelligence.